MingshiYangUIUC/Pool-Minecraft-Squid-Workshop-Project-Old-Version/README.md

 # How it Works
 Conservation of momentum.
 Neglected spins of balls, deformations, and interactions with edge of pockets.
 Assumed friction proportional to speed.

-I have not consulted any specific references while making it work.
+I have not cited any specific references while making it work.
 Wait for the writeup or search "simple billiards physics" online.

-The [rules](https://en.wikipedia.org/wiki/Rules_of_snooker) of snooker has been simplified to meet popular common sense.
+The [rules](https://en.wikipedia.org/wiki/Rules_of_snooker) of snooker and [rules](https://en.wikipedia.org/wiki/Blackball_(pool)) of 8 ball have been simplified to meet popular common sense.

 # Project Tree
 Wait for the writeup